T3Voila/templavoilaplus/Documentation/T3datastructureExtensions/Introduction/Index.rst

    Description
          In the Data Structure only “array” or blank makes sense.
-However for TemplaVoila there is additional values possible, “attr” and “no\_map”.
-         This is a complete TemplaVoila related overview of the <type> /
+However for TemplaVoilà Plus there is additional values possible, “attr” and “no\_map”.
+This is a complete TemplaVoilà Plus related overview of the <type> / <section> meanings:
-         <section> meanings:

          - <type>array</type> = Renders an array or objects